7 Tips for Growing Cucumbers

 7. Harvest your cucumbers often.

-Once they start reaching the size you need, you will want to pick cucumbers every other day.
+When growing cucumbers and they start reaching the size you need, you will want to pick cucumbers every other day.
 The more you pick, the more the vines or bushes will keep producing.
 Avoid letting the cukes get too large or they will have a bitter taste!

 More Garden Tips

-I have shared quite a few of our gardening tips recently and if you are getting into gardening then my might enjoy my article 10 Vegetable to Plant in May along with my Top Tips for Growing Carrots and my Top Tips for Growing Asparagus.
+Along with growing cucumbers, I have shared quite a few of our gardening tips recently and if you are getting into gardening then my might enjoy my article 10 Vegetable to Plant in May along with my Top Tips for Growing Carrots and my Top Tips for Growing Asparagus.
 And, if you grow berries, then make sure to check out my secret for Keeping the Birds Out of Your Berry Patch, these tips literally saved our berry garden!